apostrophecms/moog/README.md

 All tests passing.

+0.3.1: new `instanceOf` method.
+Given an object and a type name, this method returns true if the object is of the given type or a type that extends it.

 0.3.0: new `options` argument to `isDefined`, which may contain an `autoloader: false` property to prevent `isDefined` from attempting to test whether the type can be defined by the autoloader.

 0.2.4: throw the proper exception when synchronously creating a type that extends an undefined type.
 (Previously an exception was thrown, but it wasn't informative.
 It was an accidental benefit of trying to invoke a nonexistent callback.)